software-mansion/protostar/website/docs/cli-reference.md

 #### `-i` `--inputs FELT[]`
 The inputs to the constructor.
 Calldata arguments may be of any type that does not contain pointers.
 [Read more about representing Cairo data types in the CLI.](https://www.cairo-lang.org/docs/hello_starknet/more_features.html#array-arguments-in-calldata)
+#### `--max-fee FEE`
+The maximum fee that the sender is willing to pay for the transaction.
+Provide "auto" to auto estimate the fee.
 #### `-n` `--network STRING`
 The name of the StarkNet network.
 It is required unless `--gateway-url` is provided.